Guizmus/IdleIncrementalFramework/README.md

 * add : to add a given number to the current value
 * setPrecision : the displayed precision
 * getValue : the Float value, calculated on call

+###gameValues
+GameValues are objects built from the constructor of the Game class that link a data structure, like BigNumber, and a view component.
+Every game value has its data saved and loaded with the built in save system.

+The data structure needs to have the methods :
+* toStr() : to display the value
+* toJSON() : to export the data for saving purpose
+* fromJSON(json) : to load datas that were previously saved.
+The json recieved is the same that you returned in toJSON.

+The component needs to be defined in the view

+###View templates and targeted redraw
+The provided view class has access to built in templates for updated value and localized text.
+When declaring you Game object, using a custom view class extending the IIF.View class will let you declare custom tpls.
+Custom Tpls are loaded at the start of runtime, so using this feature will wait for the templates to be loaded before building components out of it.